 The era of the ice is also our era.
 We are creatures of the Pleistocene as fully as mastodons and polar bears.
 Early hominins suffered extinctions along with so many other creatures as the tidal ice rose and fell.
 But humans found in the firestick an Archimedean fulcrum by which to leverage their will.
 For tens of millennia we used it within the framework bequeathed by the retreating ice, and for more than a century we have been told that we thrived only in a halcyon age, an interglacial, before the ice must inevitably return.

 Gradually, however, that lever lengthened until, with industrial fire, we could unhinge even the climate and replace ice (with which we can do little) with fire (with which we can seemingly do everything).
 We can melt ice sheets.
 We can define geologic eras.
 We can, on plumes of flame, leave Earth for other planets.
 It seems Eiseley was right.
-We are a flame.Make a donation
+We are a flame.Support Aeon: make a one-off donation